-Fieldwork Site Recommendation

-New Fieldwork Site Recommendation for Class of 2024
+Fieldwork Site Recommendation Form

-Directions: Please complete this information.
-Understand that this is a recommendation and it is necessary for the AFWC to determine if a contract can be established.
+New Fieldwork Site Recommendation Form Class of 2025 Directions: Please complete this form.
+Understand that this is a recommendation form, and it is necessary for the AFWC to determine if a contract can be established.

 - 1. Student Name

 - 2. Name of Site

 - 3. Address

 - 4. Contact person at the site

 - 5. Contact Phone Number or Email

-- 6. Type of Practice Area (i.e. Inpatient Acute, Inpatient Rehab, Skilled Nursing Facility, Pediatric Outpatient, Pediatric Hospital, Pediatric School, Mental Health Inpatient, Community Mental Health)
+- 6. Type of Practice Area (i.e., Inpatient Acute, Inpatient Rehab, Skilled Nursing Facility, Pediatric Outpatient, Pediatric Hospital, Pediatric School, Mental Health Inpatient, Community Mental Health)

-- 7. Any additional information
+7. Any additional information Exxat Profile

-Exxat Profile